My Quiet Kitchen

 Instructions

-• Preheat oven to 325 degrees F, and line a cookie sheet with parchment paper or a silicone mat.
+• Preheat oven to 325 degrees F (162°C), and line a cookie sheet with parchment paper or a silicone mat.

-• Bake 10 to 12 minutes, keeping a close eye on the cookies near the end.
-Cashew butter tends to burn quickly/easily, so a bit less done is better than overdone in this case.
-The cookies will be soft straight out of the oven.
+• Bake for 10 to 12 minutes, keeping a close eye on the cookies near the end.
+Cashew butter tends to burn quickly, so slightly under-done is better in this case.
+The cookies will be soft straight from the oven.
 Immediately sprinkle with flaked sea salt, if using.
-Allow cookies to cool on the baking sheet for about 5 minutes, then slide the entire sheet onto a cooling rack.
+Let the cookies cool on the baking sheet for 5 minutes, then transfer to a cooling rack.

 Notes